 We have also moved to use stronger anti-viral disinfectants and added signage throughout the Market.
 This is to remind customers as well as traders of proper handwashing techniques in English, basic Chinese and Arabic.

 We are doubling the number of our cleaners to increase sanitising of surfaces, bathrooms and other frequently touched items such as door handles and ATM machines.

 The Victorian Department of Health and Human Services website is a great location to find the latest information or the Federal Government’s Department of Health website, both of which are being updated regularly.

 Masks are mandatory while indoors in Victoria.
 As Dandenong Market is an indoor venue, you must wear a mask while visiting unless you have a medical exemption.

 Will tours go ahead?

-Please do not attend your tour if you are suffering from flu-like symptoms, are waiting for a Covid-19 test, or have been in contact with a positive case of Covid-19.
+Once tours re-commence please do not attend your tour if you are suffering from flu-like symptoms, are waiting for a Covid-19 test, or have been in contact with a positive case of Covid-19.

 All tour participants must wear a mask while walking around the Market and may remove their masks to eat and drink.